Read more about the Cyprus Centre for Business Research at CIM

 If you are interested in joining forces with us, or if you have any questions or comments, please do get in touch.

 Cyprus Center for Business Research

-Ms Myria Kkali is currently in the process of revising her PhD thesis, which she completed at the University of Nottingham after having successfully defended it in May 2017.
-Myria is expected to graduate in December 2017.
+Dr Myria Kkali holds a PhD from the University of Nottingham.
 Her research interests include data-based marketing B2B communications and the use of sense making theories in organizational studies.
 She has presented her research at the 2015 British Academy of Management Conference, held in Portsmouth in October 2016, and her conference paper was published in the conference proceedings.